metabase/metabase/docs/people-and-groups/api-keys.md

 # API keys

+Metabase can create API keys to authenticate programmatic requests to the API.

 ## Fair warning about Metabase's API

 We don't version the [Metabase API](../api-documentation.md).
 We rarely change API endpoints, and almost never remove them, but if you write code that relies on the API, there's a chance you might have to update your code in the future.